Practical Embedded Projects Learning with Electric Scooters

 • Tools used: STM32CubeIDE, EasyEDA

-📚Learning Materials
+๐Ÿ“šLearning Materials

 • Approximately 500 pages of PDF lecture materials provided

-• Schematic and PCB files provided
+• Schematics and PCB files provided

-📌Kit used in the course
+๐Ÿ“ŒKit used in the training

-• The educational kit is sold for 200,000 won.
+• The educational kit is currently being sold for 200,000 KRW.

-Smart Store link:
+Smart Store Link:

 https://smartstore.naver.com/inside_embedded/products/12165875635